Skip to main content

 Inconsistency in income: Those looking to flip properties instead of a day job need to consider whether they have a higher income, as they will only gain an active profit when actively working on flipping projects.

-Taxes: Flipping requires extra costs from buying and selling, and if you own the property for less than a year, you will be required to pay a capital gains tax rate based on your earned income.
+Taxes: Flipping requires extra costs from buying and selling.
+If you own the property for less than a year, it requires you to pay a capital gains tax rate based on your the income it creates.

 Investing in long-term properties:

 While property flipping offers an instant and irresistible reward, long-term investments provide smaller, more regular streams of income, regardless of whether you decide to rent it out or sell it in the future.
-With off-plan developments and new build properties, you will always be making money, mainly because when the building is complete, the market most likely will have moved, and prices will have risen again.
+With off-plan developments andnew build properties, you will always be making money.
+When the building is complete, the market is likely to look different, and prices will be higher.

-As long as you are looking to invest in upcoming locations with help from dedicated research, rents and cash flow are expected to rise with inflation.
-The longer you keep a rental property, the more equity will grow, and if you decide to sell, later on, you can usually enjoy an impressive return.
+As long as you are looking to invest in upcoming locations, and and you’re dedicating time to research, rents and cash flow is likely to rise with inflation.
+The longer you keep a rental property, the more equity will grow.
+If you decide to sell, later on, you can usually enjoy an impressive return.

 Invest with Knight Knox